patrickboland4/grpc_talk/PITCHME.md

 ### so why not REST?
 - REST has a lot going for it
 - building client apis is unsustainable (lanugage support)

 ---

+### how (revisited)
+this will be achieved

+- simple, performant communication protocol
+- machine readable api contracts
+- multiple language support @size[.5em](code generators)
+- easy to use

+---